-- The Surefire Way
+1. The Surefire Way

-- Disclaimer!
+2. Disclaimer!

-- Earlobe Color
+3. Earlobe Color

-- Easter Eggers
+4. Easter Eggers

-- Ayam Cemanis
+5. Ayam Cemanis

-- Silkies
+6. Silkies

-- Summary
+7. Summary

 The Surefire Way Of Knowing What Color Eggs Your Chicken Will Lay

-There are a few different ways you can sort of predict what color eggs your chicken will lay, but really?
+There are a few different ways you can predict (sort of) what color eggs your flock will lay, but really?
 The only surefire way to know what color eggs your chickens will lay is by waiting until the egg is actually laid.
-Beyond that, there are some other ways that can probably help you figure out what color egg your hen will lay.
+I know, pretty obvious and not exactly the advice you were hoping for.
+But I’m a truth teller, so that’s what you get.

 Disclaimer!

 Before we get started with this, I must say that there are always exceptions to everything I say here.
-Don’t message me or leave a comment below about how I’m wrong because a specific breed might not follow the conventions mentioned in this video.
-There are always going to be exceptions, and I will touch upon some of them.
-Please keep in mind that the information in this video is very generalized advice.
+Don’t message me or leave a comment about how I’m wrong because a specific breed of chicken might not follow the conventions mentioned in this video.

 Will Ear Lobe Color Tell You Egg Color?

-From a conventional standpoint, if your chicken has white ear lobes, it will lay white eggs.
-If your chicken has red earlobes, it will lay brown eggs.
+From a conventional standpoint, if your chicken has white earlobes, it will lay white eggs.
+If your chicken has red earlobes, it will lay brown eggs

-Some very obvious exceptions to this, notably, are Easter Eggers, Silkies, and Ayam Cemanis – or any sort of chicken that is completely black.
 Silkies and Polish Bantams have blue ear lobes, but they can lay like a white egg or a cream-colored egg.
 Easter Eggers have red ear lobes and they can lay any sort of color eggs, from brown to cream to pink to blue to green to teal.

 Exceptions To Ear Lobe Color